Merry (band)

 Merry (メリー, Merī) is a Japanese visual kei rock band formed in Tokyo in 2001.
-The current member lineup consists of Gara on vocals, Yuu on guitar, Tetsu on bass, and Nero on the drums.
+The current member line-up consists of Gara on vocals, Yuu on guitar, Tetsu on bass, and Nero on the drums.

 History

 2000~2004

 In late 2000, after the disbandment of their bands After effect and Shiver respectively, vocalist Gara and guitarist Yuu, only briefly acquainted through a few live events, contacted each other in hopes of a fresh beginning.
 In the following months of 2001, a series of meetings and discussions over the phone eventually led to the recruitment of the three other members, Tetsu, Nero and Kenichi in that order, and the five of them formed in October 2001 what was to be known as Merry today.
 Early activities as an obscure indies band included the distribution of 500 copies of a 2-track MD in indie CD stores nationwide, accompanied by a number of secret live shows held in Tokyo and Nagoya.

 Regular "serious" activities only began in 2002.
 Following more live shows, the band created their own independent label Gekiyaku records and released their first maxi-single titled "Haikarasan ga tooru" in February.
 There were three versions of this single – gold, silver and bronze – each one limited to 1000 copies.
 Gold and bronze versions were only available through mail order through the rock magazine Fool's Mate, while the silver version was available in stores.
 All were sold out at pre-order.
 In March, the band had their first one-man live at Meguro Rockmaykan.
 A second press of Haikarasan ga tooru, which included a new song "Tokyo Telephone", was then later released in May.